maharjan-works/usha-hotel-website/README.md

 # usha-hotel-website
-  - an attempt to develop the responsive website using float and media query.
+  - an attempt to develop a responsive website using float and media query.
 # Applied Techstacks:
   1. HTML
   2. CSS